Semi-quantitative Enzyme-Linked Immunosorbent Assay

 Semi-Quantitative Indirect Fluorescent Antibody

-Useful to establish autoimmune etiology in previously diagnosed T1DM.
+Useful to establish autoimmune etiology in previously diagnosed T1DM

 Semi-Quantitative Enzyme-Linked Immunosorbent Assay

-Useful to establish autoimmune etiology in previously diagnosed T1DM.
+Useful to establish autoimmune etiology in previously diagnosed T1DM

 Diabetes mellitus (DM) refers to a group of metabolic disorders characterized by hyperglycemia that results from defects in insulin secretion, insulin action, or both.
-Type 1 DM (T1DM) is less common than type 2 DM (T2DM) and is characterized by insulin deficiency, often resulting from the autoimmune-mediated destruction of insulin-producing cells.
+Type 1 DM (T1DM) is less common than type 2 DM (T2DM) and is characterized by insulin deficiency, which often results from the autoimmune-mediated destruction of insulin-producing cells.
 The detection of diabetes-associated autoantibodies confirms an autoimmune etiology for that individual.

 Indications for Insulin Antibody Testing